 Well, 99.8 per cent of Canadian eBay commercial sellers are exporting; 64 per cent of them reach four continents annually.

 Are there any regulatory issues Canadian companies should know about?

 Items are going across the border in ones and twos so duty and customs thresholds really do play a large role.
 In Canada, the threshold, is $20, which is extremely low.
 The U.S. is $800 and Australia is $1,000.
 That really has an impact on sourcing goods and in e-commerce it plays a role in returns because they often get taxed on their return to the country.
 It’s a core complaint of sellers that we hear.
 There’s also the cost of shipping in Canada, which is relatively high compared to other markets.
 That does play a role in being competitive.
 You will need to be creative and spend more time figuring out the best ways to ship than your competition in the U.S. and elsewhere.

 Can you describe the breadth of businesses that are using e-commerce?
 Retail springs to mind, and maybe software, too, but are there other areas we might not be thinking about?

-We see everything from very high-end antiques, collectable cars and fine jewelry, down to very inexpensive electronics accessories, costume jewelry, and other things that sell for a few dollars.
+We see everything from very high-end antiques, collectable cars and fine jewellery, down to very inexpensive electronics accessories, costume jewellery, and other things that sell for a few dollars.
 The spectrum really is endless.
 On eBay, there are more than a billion items for sale at any time so you get a sense of the breadth of the spectrum.